-Louisiana: I understand the role of other health care providers that may be present during the consultation other than the Curology Medical Group provider.
+Louisiana: I understand the role of other health care providers that may be present during the consultation other than my assigned Provider.
 (46 La.
 Admin.
 Code Pt XLV, § 7511).

-Nebraska: If I am a Medicaid recipient, I retain the option to refuse the telehealth consultation at any time without affecting my right to future care or treatment and without risking the loss or withdrawal of any program benefits to which the patient would otherwise be entitled.
+Nebraska: I retain the option to refuse the telehealth consultation at any time without affecting my right to future care or treatment and without risking the loss or withdrawal of any program benefits to which the patient would otherwise be entitled.
 All existing confidentiality protections shall apply to the telehealth consultation.
 I shall have access to all medical information resulting from the telehealth consultation as provided by law for access to my medical records.
 Dissemination of any patient identifiable images or information from the telehealth consultation to researchers or other entities shall not occur without my written consent.
-I understand that I have the right to request an in-person consult immediately after the telehealth consult and I will be informed if such consult is not available.
 (Neb.
 Rev. Stat.
-Ann. § 71-8505; 471 Neb.
-Admin.
-Code § 1-006.05).
+Ann. § 71-8505;).

-New Hampshire: I understand that the Curology Medical Group provider may forward my medical records to my primary care or treating provider.
+New Hampshire: I understand that the DLMD Provider may forward my medical records to my primary care or treating provider.
 (N.H.
 Rev. Stat. § 329:1-d).

 New Jersey: I understand I have the right to request a copy of my medical information and I understand my medical information may be forwarded directly to my primary care provider or health care provider of record, or upon my request, to other health care providers.
 I understand that by creating a treatment plan for me, the provider has reviewed my medical history and photos and in the provider’s assessment, the provider is able to meet in-person standard of care requirements when using asynchronous store-and-forward technology.(N.J.
 Rev. Stat.
 Ann. § 45:1-62).